A Step back in Time | Pioneering History

-Live the folklore and romance of yesterday's Australia in every piece of the eye-opening collection at Herberton Historic Village.
+Live the folklore and romance of yesterday's Australia in every piece of the eye-opening collection at Historic Village Herberton.
 Sit in the schoolhouse.
 Stand at the bar of the pub.
-Herberton Historic Village is more than a vintage precinct - it's a tangible buzz of things past.
+Historic Village Herberton is more than a vintage precinct - it's a tangible buzz of things past.
 The collection currently features over 40 original buildings with intact interior displays, original machinery and vehicles, plus thousands of antique items and period memorabilia.
 It is regarded as the most significant ever assembled in Queensland.

 Atherton-Herberton Historic Railway

 Join us on our journey, into a venture that only the dedicated could endure.
 The restoration of a bygone era.
 In 1908 a railway was constructed between Cairns and Herberton to transport tin ore to the coast.
 This railway was officially opened on 20th October 1910.
 Come ride with us!
 Be a passenger on our first class air conditioned carrages which now run both ways every Sunday from Herberton Station to the Historic Village Herberton to depart Herberton at 10 am.